Virtual Team Building Activities, Games & Ideas for Work

 1. An element of surprise.
 Get everyone on a virtual call and tell the birthday person that the call starts five minutes later.

 2. Fun virtual activities.
 Do icebreakers, lightning scavenger hunts and similar.
+Extra points if the prompts relate to the birthday person.

 3. Heaps of praise.
 Use the opportunity to showcase the team member.